Scanning For Dark Matter Subhalos in Hubble Space Telescope Imaging of 54 Strong Lenses: Results

 \section{Results}

 We now present the results of subhalo scanning different datasets.
-In \cref{SimSummary} we give a concise summary of fits to simulated lens datasets which are described fully in \cref{ResultSim}.
-In \cref{FitBase} we perform subhalo scanning using HST imaging of 54 strong lenses.
-In \cref{DMExpect} we compare the number of DM subhalo detections found in \cref{FitBase} to expectations from the sensitivity mapping analysis performed by \citet{He2022b} and \cite{Amorisco2022}.
-In \cref{FalsePositives} we use these results as a starting point to investigate false positives DM subhalo detections due to lens modeling systematics.
+In \cref{SimSummary} we give a concise summary of fits to simulated lens datasets which are described fully in \cref{ResultSim}.We use these results as a starting point to investigate false positives DM subhalo detections due to lens modeling systematics.